 You realize that you’re busy keeping up with the day-to-day responsibilities And have no real consistency with creating or maintaining leads for new business.

 A few times now you’ve cycle through the feast or famine stage with your small business.
 As a small business owner you’re always excited about new business but that puts you behind in your responsibilities yet again and then you’re back to ignoring lead generation.
-You know the entrepreneur mindset should be focussed on new business but you just can’t seem to get to it!
+You know the entrepreneur mindset should be focused on new business but you just can’t seem to get to it!